splunk/observability-workshop/docs/rum/RUM-Metrics.md

 ### 2.1.
 Header

-The RUM UI Consist of 6 major sections,starting with the selection header, here you can set/filter a number of options:</br></br>
+The RUM UI Consist of 6 major sections, starting with the selection header. </br>
+Here you can set/filter a number of options:</br>

 * A drop down for the time window your reviewing (You are looking to the last 30 minutes in this case)</br>
 * A drop down to select the Comparison window (You are comparing current performance on a rolling window</br>   - in this case compared to 1 hour ago)</br>